dculibrk/bmvc-vaie/2-programme.md

 VAIE will be a half day workshop (13:00 – 17:00)

 * 13:00 Welcome
-  + Dubravko Culibrk

-* 13:10 Keynote Talk
-  + Keynote speaker: Dr. Paul A. Kruszewski
+* 13:10 Keynote Talk: Dr. Paul A. Kruszewski

 * 14:00 Session 1: Oral Presentations
-  + Chair: tbd

 * 15:20 Coffee and Networking Break

 * 15:45 Session 2: Posters and Demos